gitChaoslord/Bulk-Cooking-Recipes/README.md

 # TODO
 -redo work amount requirement
 -make campfire only be able to make x1 pemmican,simple,fine meal (no lavish and others)
 -make pemmican recipe from x4 to x5 and add the x10
+-same with kibble